-For Mental Health Awareness Week, Emily blogs about how stressful life situations served as a trigger for her anxiety, and how the support of friends helped her to overcome her 'stress sandwich'
+For Mental Health Awareness Week 2018, Emily blogged about how stressful life situations served as a trigger for her anxiety, and how the support of friends helped her to overcome her 'stress sandwich'

 Worry.
 It’s natural and sometimes helpful.
 But I’ve always been someone who has worried beyond what’s useful.
 I can remember a handful of panic attacks when I was little, although they usually came on during a pretty standard stressful event for a girl with a nice childhood in Cornwall: like exams, or getting temporarily locked in a closet by my brother.
 So I never thought of it as something that was a big problem.
 But if I remember one thing from GCSE chemistry, it’s that dormant things can explode with the right catalyst, and it turns out that catalyst is a sandwich.